← Back to Field Notes

 The Missing Piece: The Interface Layer

-Part 2 focused on the model.
-This layer focuses on the tool.
+Part 2 focused on the models.
+This layer focuses on the interfaces.

-A tool is more than a user interface.
+An interface is more than a UI.
 It defines what context the model can access, what actions it can take, how responses are applied, and how feedback loops are structured.

 The model is the reasoning engine.
-The tool is the environment it operates within.
+The interface is the environment it operates within.

 Changing the environment changes the behavior, even when the underlying model stays the same.